Filter Options

 How much will this safari cost?

-“A 6-day Uganda safari that includes gorilla and chimp trekking will typically cost in the ballpark of US$1,800 to US$3,000, depending largely on the quality of accommodation.
-This price should be inclusive of gorilla and chimp trekking permits, other park and activity fees, and accommodation, meals and transport.
-Tours that do not include gorilla trekking are generally significantly cheaper than this.
-Conversely, if the safari uses luxury accommodation and/or incorporates domestic flights, it will probably be a lot more expensive.”
+“A 6-day Uganda safari that includes gorilla and chimp trekking will typically cost around US$2,000 to US$3,500, depending largely on the quality of accommodations.
+This price should be inclusive of gorilla and chimp trekking permits, other park and activity fees, and accommodations, meals and transport.
+Tours that do not include gorilla trekking are generally much cheaper than this.
+Conversely, if the safari uses luxury accommodations and/or incorporates domestic flights, it will probably be a lot more expensive.”

 6